MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-02-prepare-the-project.md

 ***

-**Tip**: You may find that when you click the Unity Editor Play mode button, the interface changes to having a blue tint.
-You can choose to have the Unity UI display a different color tint in Play mode than in Edit mode.
+**Tip**: You can choose to have the Unity UI display a different color tint in Play mode than in Edit mode.
 This can help you to tell at a glance which mode you're in.
+In this tutorial, Play mode images are tinted blue.

-To change the Play mode tint:
+**To change the Play mode tint**:
 1. On the menu bar, select **Edit** > **Preferences**.
 1. In the left-side menu, select **Colors**.
 1. Under **General**, click the **Playmode tint** color box and then select the color you want.

 ***

-### Add the Mesh Thumbnail Camera
+## Add the Mesh Thumbnail Camera

 The `Mesh Thumbnail Camera` provides a thumbnail image that will be added to your Environment's listing in Mesh on the web and its selection button in the Mesh app.
 This comes in handy when you're selecting Environments in either place because it gives you a visual reminder of what the Environment looks like.

-This is another feature that's already set up for you and is explained in detailed in the Mesh 101 tutorial.
+This is another feature that's already set up for you and is explained in detail in the Mesh 101 tutorial.

 ## Next steps